 Why is my business not showing up on Google Maps?

-Common causes include an unverified or suspended profile, weak category selection, incomplete services, inconsistent business facts, few reviews or photos, and searches happening outside the area where Google sees the business as relevant.
+Common causes include an ineligible, unverified, suspended, or duplicate profile; inaccurate categories or business facts; limited prominence; and searches happening outside the area where Google sees the business as relevant.

 Can a website help Google Maps rankings?